odahu/odahu-docs/source/tutorials_auth.rst

 ================================
-How To: Authorize in EDI server
+How To: Authorize in API server
 ================================